-In this paper, we outlined 25 handover solution patterns as patlets, and described three of them in detail: Spread of knowledge, Handover in a different room, and Firewall for handover.
-We also expressed the relation between handover anti-patterns and handover solution patterns by a pattern map and define them as a pattern language for handover.
-To better understand these patterns in relation to handover issues, we used concrete scenarios.
-Our questionnaire presented to four companies revealed that the three patterns introduced in Table 2 were common practices seen by these companies.
+In this paper, we propose 25 handover patterns, and explained three concrete handover patterns: Spread of knowledge, Handover in a different room, and Firewall for handover.
+We express the 25 patterns' relations by a pattern map and define them as a pattern language for handover.
+To better understand the patterns, we describe them using scenes where each pattern has concrete scenarios.
+Our questionnaire presented to four companies indicate that the three patterns introduced in Table 2.
 However, the remaining 22 patterns have yet to be formalized and verified.
 In addition, other unidentified patterns may exist.
 In the future, we plan to formalize and verify the effectiveness of the remaining 22 patterns and continue mining the language for additional patterns.

 There are three future works for a pattern language for handover.
 First, our pattern language defines the third party as an indirect person for the handover, but in reality, there are various kinds of indirect persons for handovers.
 We need to define the roles of these other persons.
-Second, we outlined the handover solution pattern sequences in text only.
+Second, we outlined the pattern sequences in text only.
 However, it would be great to see visualization of the pattern sequences.
 We will consider about the visualization of the pattern sequences.
-Third, our pattern language does not address important questions as part of the handover process, "What is the conversation and what should be formally documented?"
+Third, our pattern language does not address the biggest issues in the handover process, "What is the conversation and what should be formally documented?"